 The Innovation Cafe provides Engineering and Textiles students with a new eating option.

 The library was named in honor of former four-term N.C.
-Gov. and NC State alumnus James B. Hunt Jr. The Hunt Library won the American Institute of Architects and the American Library Association Building Award.
-It was featured in Architecture magazine, and Time magazine called it the "library of the future."
+Governor and NC State alumnus James B. Hunt Jr.

 Research Building I renamed Poulton Innovation Center